byronmurg/vtml/docs/intro.md

 So, you need some HTML

-## What is Starling?
+## What is Vtml?

-Starling is a way of quickly creating simple server-rendered we applications.
+Vtml is a way of quickly creating simple server-rendered we applications.